 These pages try to help with two main questions from teams: 1) how can we make it safe for everyone at a practice or a performance and still keep within the government’s guidance, and 2) are we covered by our Public Liability Insurance and Personal Accident Insurance?
 Please note: Not following the guidance in place at the time could invalidate your insurance and/or bring the morris into disrepute.

 It is wise to seek the views of the team about whether and how you meet for in-person practices or performances.
 Some may have vulnerable relatives at home, or underlying health conditions of their own, and may be unwilling to participate.
-Ultimately the decision what you do is one for your own team to make.
+The decision on what to do is one for your own team to make.

 See all our Covid-19 pages:

 This only applies to England.
 If you would like advice for other parts of the UK, please contact Sally Wearing at firstname.lastname@example.org.